 2. Think about the tone

 When the topic explained is mainly dry, the writers should always try to add a little amount of humor into the video to make it enjoyable.
 However, an educational animated video not only needs to be fun but also keeps its educational purpose.
-Animation is used to help to create effective fun, not distracting fun.
+The animation is used to help to create effective fun, not distracting fun.

 On the other hand, the tone of your video also means the type of voiceover.
 Take it into account to ensure the V-O will match your script and your brand voice.